If you feel like it’s hard to figure out if some of your clothes and accessories are out of style, it’s because it is!

 It’s as simple as that.

-Simply put, if you think something is dated, it probably is.
-Listen to your gut.
+It’s been my experience that when you think something is dated, it probably is.

-With all that said, let’s get started with a few guidelines to consider:
+With all that said, there are a few guidelines to consider:

 When Was it Purchased?